guanzo/vue-smooth-height/README.md

 Browser:

-The mixin is available via the global variable `SmoothHeight`
+Same usage as above, except the mixin is available via the global variable `SmoothHeight`

 ## CSS Transitions
 VSM will check if the element has a height transition, either through the stylesheet or inline styles.
 If it exists, VSM will use that.
 If it doesn't, it will apply `transition: height .5s` to the element's inline style, and append any existing transition properties it finds.